DesiQuintans/librarian/README.md

 ```

 You can download from a specific CRAN mirror by setting `cran_repo`.
 The default value of `cran_repo` is the value set in `getOption("repos")`.
 You can set this in RStudio using _Options > Packages > Default CRAN Mirror_.
 If you are not in RStudio this option may not be correctly set.
 In all cases where `cran_repo` is not a valid URL, it defaults to `https://cran.r-project.org`.

+You can also set a Bioconductor repo using the `bioc_repo` argument, although it perhaps better to use the built-in `utils::chooseBioCmirror()` function.

 ``` r
 shelf(dplyr, cran_repo = "https://cran.csiro.au/")